 Amytal works in the same fashion as all depressants and barbiturates.
 It enters the brain and binds with receptors of the neurotransmitter gamma-Aminobutyric acid (GABA).
 GABA is a chemical that is naturally produced by the brain and slows down activity in the central nervous system (CNS).
 It does this to relax muscles, calm nerves, and relieve stress and anxiety.
 It inhibits the nerve impulses that cause these feelings where they cannot reach the brain.

 When Amytal enters the brain, it mimics naturally occurring GABA and binds to the receptors.
 As a result, it stimulates them into overproduction and floods the brain and nervous system with excess amounts of GABA.
 By doing so, it achieves in creating intense feelings of sedation used to induce sleep.

 Identifying a drug addiction is often more difficult than one would imagine.
 In the early stages, the user may not be affected in ways that provide outward signs.
 But with drugs like Amytal, there are signs to look out for.
 Barbiturates are drugs that come with many signs anyone suspecting drug use can look out for.
 Isolated signs of abuse will eventually become more prevalent over time.

+The problem with drugs prescribed by doctors is that the lines between addiction and taking out of necessity become blurred.
 With drugs like Amytal, it is easier to distinguish the difference.
 If the user is going out of their way to risk freedom and purchase drugs that could be counterfeit off the dark web, then this is a sign of addiction.